 Finally, if an error occurs, such as specifying to run a non-existent program, or print a file that doesn't exist on your system, then an appropriate error message will show up.

 You can download the executable of the demo as EXEWDEMO.ZIP.
-Members of the DelphiLand Club can also download EXEWAIT.ZIP, the fully commented source code files for this project.
+You can also download EXEWAIT.ZIP, the fully commented source code files for this project.
 Have a look in our download section, under "Mini Tutorial Projects".